-4.3.6 Storage of Oracle Database Secrets in an External Keystore delete secrets from a keystore that is in use or presently open, then you must run ADMINISTER KEY MANAGEMENT in the root.
+4.3.6 Storage of Oracle Database Secrets in an External Keystore

-The administer key management add secret | update secret | delete secret statements can add, update, and delete secrets.
+The administer key management and secret uppare secret delete secret statements can add, update, and delete secrets.

 As with all administer key management statements, you must have the administer key management or the syskm administrative privilege.
-When you add, update, or
+When you add, update, or delete secrets from a keystore that is in use or presently open, then you must run administer key management in the root.